-If you live at home and need support for many hours a day and at night and the hourly care provided by mobile nursing and care services is no longer sufficient, then 24-hour care can help you.
-It can be provided either for a short period of time, for example two weeks after a hospital stay, or for several years.
+If you live at home and need support for many hours a day and at night, the hourly care provided by mobile nursing and care services may no longer be sufficient.
+In such cases, 24-hour care may be a solution.
+You can make use of this service for a short period of time, for example for two weeks after a hospital stay, or for several years.
 24-hour caregivers help with eating and drinking, personal hygiene, dressing and undressing, getting up, walking, sitting down and lying down.
 They will keep you company, take you for walks and accompany you to errands and doctor's appointments.

 General information can be found under the following Link:

-Note: Although the terms 24h nursing and 24-hour nursing are more commonly used in Austria, the correct term for this service is 24-hour care.
+Note: Although the term 24-hour (or 24h) nursing is more commonly used in Austria (“24-Stunden-Pflege”), the correct term for this service is 24-hour care.
 Caregivers do not need to have any nursing training.
-Care services can only be provided by qualified caregivers.
+Nursing services can only be provided by qualified nursing professionals.

 You can find more information on the nursing and care professions at:

-The cost of 24-hour care depend on whether you employ a caregiver as an employee or as a self-employed caregiver.
-In the case of employment, taxes and social security contributions must be paid in addition to the agreed salary.
-If you hire a self-employed caregiver, they are responsible for this themselves.
+The costs of 24-hour care depend on whether you hire a caregiver as an employee or as a self-employed caregiver.
+If a caregiver works as an employee, taxes and social security contributions must be paid in addition to the agreed salary.
+If you hire a self-employed caregiver, they are responsible for paying tax and contributions themselves.

 In addition, 24-hour care may incur travel costs as well as costs for accommodation and meals for the caregiver.